Phatsuo/sensu-http-handler/README.md

       --insecure-skip-verify    Skip TLS verifications for https urls -m, --method string           The http(s) method: POST and PATCH supported (default "POST") -u, --url string              The http(s) url
-  -v, --verbose                 Verbose logging
+  -d, --data                    The data to pass, will be treated as a template -v, --verbose                 Verbose logging

 ```